ray-project/ray/doc/source/serve/http-servehandle.rst

 Ray Serve enables you to query models both from HTTP and Python.
 This feature enables seamless :ref:`model composition<serve-model-composition>`.
-You can get a ``ServeHandle`` corresponding to Deployment, similar how you can reach an endpoint through HTTP via a specific route.
-When you issue a request to an endpoint through ``ServeHandle``, the request is load balanced across available replicas in the same way an HTTP request is.
+You can get a ``ServeHandle`` corresponding to deployment, similar how you can reach a deployment through HTTP via a specific route.
+When you issue a request to a deployment through ``ServeHandle``, the request is load balanced across available replicas in the same way an HTTP request is.

-To call a Ray Serve endpoint from python, use :mod:`Deployment.get_handle <ray.serve.api.Deployment>` to get a handle to the Deployment, then use :mod:`handle.remote <ray.serve.handle.RayServeHandle.remote>` to send requests to that Deployment.
+To call a Ray Serve deployment from python, use :mod:`Deployment.get_handle <ray.serve.api.Deployment>` to get a handle to the deployment, then use :mod:`handle.remote <ray.serve.handle.RayServeHandle.remote>` to send requests to that deployment.
 These requests can pass ordinary args and kwargs that are passed directly to the method.
 This returns a Ray ``ObjectRef`` whose result can be waited for or retrieved using ``ray.wait`` or ``ray.get``.